Matt-Law12/cpap_shore/README.md

 Saltmarsh cordgrass, saltmeadow cordgrass, and sea oats were planted in suitable locations landward of the breakwaters in late spring 2020.
 Because of wash-out events and plant die-offs, additional saltmarsh cordgrass planting occurred in early 2021 and 2022.

 ## Why It Matters
-Living shorelines provide a wide range of environmental benefits, including:
+Living shorelines provide a wide range of environmental benefits, such as:

 • Preventing Coastal Erosion <br />
 • Providing habitat for both terrestrial and marine life <br />